 Dr. Rick Hanson

-Rick Hanson, Ph.D., is a neuropsychologist and author of Hardwiring Happiness: The New Brain Science of Contentment, Calm, and Confidence.
+Rick Hanson, Ph.D., is a neuropsychologist and author of Just One Thing: Developing a Buddha Brain One Simple Practice at a Time.
 Founder of the Wellspring Institute for Neuroscience and Contemplative Wisdom and Affiliate of the Greater Good Science Center at UC Berkeley, he’s taught at Oxford, Stanford, and Harvard, and in meditation centers in Europe, North America, and Australia.
 An authority on self-directed neuroplasticity, Dr. Hanson’s work has been featured on the BBC, NPR, Consumer Reports Health, and U.S. News and World Report, and his articles have appeared in Tricycle Magazine, Insight Journal, and Inquiring Mind.
 A summa cum laude graduate of UCLA, Dr. Hanson is a trustee of Saybrook University.
-He also served on the board of Spirit Rock Meditation Center for nine years, began meditating in 1974, trained in several traditions, and leads a weekly meditation gathering in San Rafael, CA. I would also like to thank Jenna Chandler for her efforts in coordinating today’s interview, thank you, Jenna.
+He also served on the board of Spirit Rock Meditation Center for nine years, began meditating in 1974, trained in several traditions, and leads a weekly meditation gathering in San Rafael, CA.

-So, sit back, relax, and have a nice Mint Chamomile.
+So, sit back, relax, and have a nice South Indian Iyerpadi.

 The music heard in the middle of the podcast is from Rodrigo Rodriguez’s CD, Shakuhachi Meditations.
 The tracks used in this episode are:

 - Kyuden No Kurayami